osuosl/osuosl-pelican/content/blog/posts/osl-assist-gci.rst

 Code-in contest, people may visit http://osuosl.org/gci or follow `@osuosl on Twitter`_.

-| About the OSU Open Source Lab:
+.. class:: no-breaks

-| The Oregon State University Open Source Lab is the home of growing,
+  About the OSU Open Source Lab:

-  high-impact open source communities.
+The Oregon State University Open Source Lab is the home of growing, high-impact open source communities.
 Its world-class hosting services enable the Linux operating system, Apache web server, the Drupal content management system and more than 50 other leading open source software projects to collaborate with contributors and distribute software to millions of users globally.
 Through custom software development, vendor partnerships and industry events like the Government Open Source Conference (GOSCON), the Lab's staff and students encourage open source adoption in education, government, health care and other sectors.
 For more information, visit http://osuosl.org.

 .. _Google Code-in Contest: http://code.google.com/gci
 .. _Open Source Lab: /